Chart: Gross MRR Churn Rate

 Example

 At the start of the month, you have $100 in MRR.
-During the month, you lose $10 to churn and $10 to contraction, while one customer increases their MRR by $10.
-Your gross MRR churn rate is 20%: ($10 + $10) ÷ $100.
+During the month, your net churn is $10 and your net contraction is $10.
+Your gross MRR churn rate is 20%: ($10 + $10) / $100.

 Shopify formula (B2C)